-I’ve used ViewRanger on both short and long walks in this way, and found it easy to use, with basic offline maps available for free.
+I’ve used ViewRanger in this way on both short and long walks, and found it straightforward and accurate, with basic offline maps available for free.
 Detailed topographical maps are also available, usually on a subscription basis.

 Maps.me is another good option, both for general navigation and detailed, Camino-specific GPS routes.
 Simply open the GPS file you want to use with Maps.me ahead of time, and it will download the map sections you need for offline use.

 Finally, TrailSmart is a high-quality free app for hikers, with routes and maps available for many long-distance hikes including several Caminos.
 The GPS routes are free and built into the app, with access to Google Maps data as long as you’re online.
 High-quality offline maps are downloadable for a fee.

 Trailsmart can automatically provide attraction, accommodation, and distance information as you approach a town, with thousands of pinned points of interest.
 Routes are customizable, and include directions and elevation profiles.